-The first of four number 1s for the duo in this country, and the best-selling single of 1958.
-All I Have to Do is Dream/Claudette enjoyed a seven-week run at the top of the charts and established the Everly Brothers as one of the biggest and most influential acts of the next few years.
+The first of four number 1s for the country-influenced rock’n’roll duo in this country, and the best-selling single of 1958.
+All I Have to Do is Dream/Claudette enjoyed a seven-week run at the top of the charts and established The Everly Brothers as one of the biggest and most influential acts of the next few years.

 Opening with the lush jangle of Chet Atkins on guitar, All I Have to Do is Dream begins straight away with that memorable chorus, a trick later used by ABBA and Stock, Aitken & Waterman to pull the listener in.
 If that jangle doesn’t grab you (and if it doesn’t, what’s wrong with you?), the vocals will.
 Don and Phil’s unique harmonies still sound sublime today.
 The only misfire is the dated, corny lyric: